wp-plugins/admin-page-framework/readme.txt

 == Changelog ==

+= 3.3.1 - 2014/11/02 =
+- Added the `class` argument for fields.
+- Added the `class`, `attributes`, `hidden` arguments for sections.
+- Added the `submit_after_{...}` action hooks that are triggered when the submitted form data are saved.
+- Added the value length to be indicated in the log file created with the log method of the debug class.
+- Fixed an issue that resources of widgets registered by the framework were loaded in all admin pages.
+- Fixed a jQuery method conflict of the `sortable()` plugin.
+- Tweaked the styling of sortable fields in meta boxes.
+- Tweaked the styling of form fields in meta boxes.
+- Changed the `attributes` field definition argument to be able to override the system set attributes.
+- Changed the built-in field types to extend the same base class to custom field types.

 = 3.3.0 - 2014/10/22 =
-- Added the 'Select All' and 'Select None' buttons for check boxes.
+- Added the `Select All` and `Select None` buttons for check boxes.
-- Added the <code>[ace](https://github.com/soderlind/AceCustomFieldType)</code> custom field type.
+- Added the [ace](https://github.com/soderlind/AceCustomFieldType) custom field type.
 - Added the ability to have different menu title from the page title with the `page_title` and `menu_title` argument pass to the `addSubMenuItems()` method.
 - Added the ability for the `description` field/section definition argument to accept an array to process elements as multiple paragraphs.
 - Added the ability to set custom arguments to enqueuing resource(style/script) tags.